 - water - To cook the quinoa.
 If you're doing the oil-free variation, you'll use mushroom broth instead of water and use more lemon juice in place of the oil and salt when you massage the kale.

 - pomegranate seeds - These sweet, tender, crunchy seeds give this salad an amazing flavor!
-You can use dried cranberries, dried apricots, orange pieces, or other favorite fruit instead, if you prefer.
+You can use dried cranberries, dried apricots, orange sections, or other favorite fruit instead, if you prefer.

 - avocado - Creamy avocado is a must in this recipe.
 It's just so delicious!